vlitzke/kitchenflies/DNAseq/11_FST/README.md

 ##

 Now we are heading over to popoolation2.
+An alternative to using PoolSNP would be Popoolation[^7].

 Several population genetic estimators are sensitive to sequencing errors.
 For example a very low Tajima’s D, usually indicative of a selective sweep, may be, as an artifact, frequently be found in